 Overall, the renovation will include:

-- Upgrades, renewal and replacement of mechanical, electrical, communications, HVAC, and plumbing systems
+- Upgrades, renewal and replacement of mechanical, electrical, communications, HVAC, and plumbing systems that they were able to buy here

 - Seismic upgrades